Vyšehrad (steamboat): Modern usage

 At first Vyšehrad was used on a route between Prague and Vrané nad Vltavou (a little town about 10 km south of Prague).
 During World War II she served in Dresden as a field kitchen; after the war she was returned to Prague.
 In the 1970s Vyšehrad was used on the route between Prague and Štěchovice.
 Since the 1992 reconstruction she is used mainly as a restaurant boat and a boat for private cruises.

+In 2025, Vyšehrad was transformed into "The Steamboat Museum" where she is permanently moored in between the Jirásek Bridge and Palacký Bridge and showcases 160 years of Prague history aboard.